A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: The Proximity Argument

-\begin{corollary} If no property within this constrained space can ground non-trivial predictions for a theory of consciousness, then LLMs are non-conscious systems. \end{corollary}
+\begin{corollary} If no property within this space constrained by this universal substitution chain can ground non-trivial predictions for a theory of consciousness, then LLMs are non-conscious systems. \end{corollary}

-At this point in the chain of reasoning, we should already have strong reasons to question LLM consciousness, due to how significant this constraint is.
-Certainly, there are some details like scaffolding, interfaces, what type of contemporary LLM, etc., that I am leaving aside.
-However, at least when it comes to the core ``bare bones'' of a baseline contemporary LLM (like, say, the original GPT-4, with no router or other complications), any claim to consciousness is confined to its distance to a static single-hidden-layer approximation of its input/output (via the universal approximation theorem \cite{hornik1989multilayer}).
-And note: Here, the substitution of a single-hidden-layer FNN is another kind of artificial neural network that computes things in much the same way, in that it has similar activation functions, is also instantiated on a computer, has identical input/output, and so on.

-That is, if we just stopped here at Corollary 4.7, LLM consciousness would, at minimum, be highly constrained.
+At this point in our reasoning, we should already have strong reasons to question LLM consciousness, simply due to how significant this constraint is.
+Certainly, there are some details like scaffolding, interfaces, if it is deployed, and what type of contemporary LLM, etc., that I am leaving aside.
+However, at least when it comes to the core ``bare bones'' of a baseline contemporary LLM (like, say, the original GPT-4, with no router or other complications), any claim to consciousness is confined to its distance to a static single-hidden-layer approximation of its I/O (which is guaranteed by the universal approximation theorem \cite{hornik1989multilayer}).
+And note: Here, the substitution of a static single-hidden-layer FNN is another kind of artificial neural network that computes I/O in much the same way, in that it has similar activation functions, is also instantiated on a computer, has identical I/O, and so on.
+So if we just stopped here at Corollary 4.7, LLM consciousness would, at minimum, be highly constrained.
 It must require something lost in that chain of universal substitutions (like, say, extra layers).

-If one still holds that a single-hidden-layer static FNN network could be non-trivially conscious, then there is also the distance to the provably-trivial lookup table to consider (there, the only relevant property appears to be compression, which is also not used for most theories of consciousness---following this logic, see Corollary 4.10 for a proof that single-hidden-layer static FNNs are non-conscious).
-If a theory of consciousness cannot specify what is important and lost in this substitution chain, then it cannot possibly claim that LLMs are conscious.
+If one still holds that a single-hidden-layer static FNN is non-trivially conscious, then there is also the distance to the provably-trivial lookup table to consider (there, the only relevant property appears to be compression, which is also not a good target for theories of consciousness---see Corollary 4.10 for a proof that static single-hidden-layer static FNNs are non-conscious).
+If a theory of consciousness cannot specify what is important and lost along this substitution chain, then it cannot claim that LLMs are conscious.

 However, one can go further, because this so far has only discussed the second horn of the Kleiner-Hoel dilemma: the relationship between triviality and strict dependency.
-If we add back in the first horn to this transitive comparison, the proof rules out baseline LLM consciousness entirely.
+If we add back in the first horn of mismatches following substitutions to this transitive chain, the proof rules out baseline LLM consciousness entirely.

 \begin{proposition} Any theory of consciousness grounded in properties within $d_S(N, L)$ or $d_S(M, N)$ is either trivial or is a priori falsified by the substitution chain $L \leftrightarrow N \leftrightarrow M$. \end{proposition}